nogibjj/ids706_individualproject3_ll442/README.md

 # ids706_project11_ll442

 In this project, a data pipeline is created using Databricks, with one data source and data sink included.

-Specifically, first, I connect this github repo to Azure Databrick.
-Then I write three files in my repo for Ingest, Prepare, and Analyze on Azure databricks.
+Specifically, first, this github repo is connected to Azure Databrick.
+Then, the data pipeline ingest, prepare and analyze are implmented in data_process.py in this repo on the platform Azure Databricks.

 ## Step 1: Ingest data
 In this step, dataset OccupationalEmploymentandWageStatistics_final.csv uploaded to Databrick file system is ingested to the cluster of workspace with Spark